edloidas/cheatsheets/config/atom/README.md

 #### Tools ####

-Run `init_atom.[sh/bat]` script to update your Atom editor with current configuration.
+Run `_init.[sh/bat]` script to update your Atom editor with the current configuration.

+The resulted configuration will be placed under the HOME directory.

 #### Links ####